stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 teaching: 20
 exercises: 10
 questions:
-- What is our data, and how do we keep it in order?
+- Knowing your data, and how to keep it in order?

 objectives:
 - Understand what to consider for maintaining data organization strategies in a project
 - Develop good practices for data storage, processing and documentation
 - Understand what to consider when settling for a file structure
-- How we take the future into account in everyday research
+- How to take the future into account in everyday research

 keypoints:
 - Good data organization is fundamental to any research project